impressox/impressox-agent/docs/workers/README.md

 ### State Management
 -   Redis for temporary data and rules
 -   MongoDB for persistent storage
--   ChromaDB for vector embeddings
+-   Qdrant for vector embeddings and similarity search

 ### Inter-Worker Communication
 -   Redis Pub/Sub for events